newrelic/demo-deployer/documentation/user_config/credentials/gcp/README.md

 ### secretKeyPath

-In order to create and access azure `Virtual Machines`, we need to create an SSH key pair.
+In order to create and access GCP `Virtual Machines`, we need to create an SSH key pair.
 By default, those files are created in the ~/.ssh directory.

 * Use this command to create an RSA SSH key pair with a length of 4096 bits `ssh-keygen -m PEM -t rsa -b 4096 -N"" -C "compute-user"`
 * Write down the absolute path of the generated private key and put this absolute path in your user config credentials for gcp `secretKeyPath`.